Online MHI/MSHI Degree Programs

 • The American Healthcare System

-A student’s program also may vary based on their bachelor’s level education and subject matter.
-For example, after completing the basic required courses in the online health information degree at Drexel University Online, students take elective courses in different tracks, depending on whether they already have a background in the healthcare field.
+A student’s program also may vary based on their bachelor’s level of education and subject matter.
+For example, after completing the basic required courses in an online health information degree, students may take elective courses in different tracks, depending on whether they already have a background in the healthcare field.

 Schools also offer a variety of ways to cement learning with real-life experiences.
 Although clinical experiences may not be required, many schools offer them through three-credit courses.
-This is the case at Drexel University Online, as well as Walden University and others.
-In fact, Walden makes its practicum experience optional (as a 3-credit add-on course), but it does require students to complete a three-credit scholarly project, which entails in-depth research and a presentation in an area of health informatics.
-On the other hand, schools like Southern New Hampshire University, do not require practicum hours, but may have students complete a capstone project to bring all of their learning and knowledge together through the form of a final project.
+In fact, some schools may even make their practicum experience optional (as a 3-credit add-on course), but they do require students to complete a three-credit scholarly project, which entails in-depth research and a presentation in an area of health informatics.
+On the other hand, schools like Southern New Hampshire University do not require practicum hours, but may have students complete a capstone project to bring all of their learning and knowledge together in the form of a final project.

-As a final note, many of the online masters in health informatics program require completion of 33 to 36 graduate credit hours, allowing students to complete a degree in two to three years of full-time study.
+As a final note, many of the online master’s in health informatics programs require completion of 33 to 36 graduate credits, allowing students to complete a degree in two to three years of full-time study.

 Highly Regarded Online MSHI Programs